Hybrid compact stars with finite strange quark mass and dark energy: implications for astrophysical observations: Physical application of the present model

 \subsection{Energy Condition}

-In this section, we focus on the different energy conditions for the fluid system coupled with dark energy.
-In general relativity, to evaluate a physically viable energy momentum tensor for fluid distribution, energy conditions are imposed.
-In general, such energy conditions are very helpful in determining the characteristic properties of fluid distribution without actually knowing the exact specifications of the interior structure of the composed matter.
-Therefore, it may be possible to evaluate the physical behaviour of some extreme astrophysical phenomena, such as, the collapse of gravitating body or the existence of space-time singularity, without adequate knowledge related to the energy density of matter or its pressure.
-In principle, the analysis of energy conditions in an astrophysical context is an algebraic problem \cite{CAK}, more precisely an eigenvalue problem related to the energy momentum tensor.
-In particular, if fluids violet important energy conditions such as, the SEC, WEC, NEC or DEC.
-Study of the energy conditions of a fluid in a $4$-dimensional space-time leads to solutions of a $4$ degree polynomial to obtain its roots, but it is complicated due to difficulty in finding analytical solutions for eigenvalues.
-Even though it is difficult to obtain the general solutions for the roots, a physically realistic fluid distribution must follow the energy conditions known as the dominant, weak, null and strong energy conditions \cite{CAK,SWH,RW} simultaneously within the stellar configuration.
-For any fluid in $4$ dimensions with pressure anisotropy, the above energy conditions should be satisfied.
-These energy conditions can be expressed as follows \cite{BP,BPB}: \begin{enumerate} \item Dominant energy condition (DEC: $\rho^{total}\geq 0,~\rho^{total}\-p_{r}^{total}\geq 0,~\rho^{total}\;-p_{t}\geq 0$). \item Weak energy condition (WEC: $\rho^{total}+p_{r}^{total}\geq 0,~\rho^{total}\geq{0},\;\rho^{total}+p_{t}^{total}\geq{0}$). \item Null energy condition (NEC: $\rho^{total}+p_{r}^{total}\geq{0},~\rho^{total}+p_{t}^{total}\geq{0}$). \item Strong energy condition (SEC: $\rho^{total}+p_{r}^{total}\geq 0,~\rho^{total}+ p_{r}^{total}+ 2p_{t}^{total}\geq 0$). \end{enumerate}
+The energy conditions associated with the fluid coupled with dark energy is studied in this section.
+In GR, energy conditions are applied to determine the physically acceptable energy momentum tensor associated with the fluid distribution.
+Such energy conditions, in general, are very helpful in determining the inherent properties of such fluid distribution.
+It is interesting to note that in such analysis information on exact specification of the structure of internal matter is not required.
+Therefore, without requisite knowledge on energy density of composed matter or its pressure, physical characteristic associated with some astrophysical phenomena, such as the collapse of gravitating body or presence of space-time singularity may be evaluated.
+In the context of relativistic astrophysics, the analysis of necessary energy conditions, in principle, is an algebraic problem \cite{CAK}, more precisely the problem of eigenvalues associated with the energy momentum tensor.
+In particular, if fluid violets the strong, weak, null and dominant energy conditions, the general relativity can not be taken into consideration.
+In four dimensional framework, the study of such energy conditions related to a fluid corresponds to solutions of polynomial equation of degree four to obtain its roots.
+It is very much complicated due to complexity in obtaining solutions in analytical form for eigenvalues.
+However, a fluid of physically realistic nature must follow the above mentioned energy conditions simultaneously, the derivation of general solutions for the roots are difficult \cite{CAK,SWH,RW}.
+In the present model energy conditions can mathematically be expressed as \cite{BP,BPB}: